 1. INTRODUCTION

-Cabbage (Brassica oleracea var. capitata Linn.) is undoubtedly one of the most popular, oldest and extensively cultivated cole crop.
-Cabbage is a rich source of vitamins i.e., A, B1 , C and minerals like Ca, P, K, Na & Fe (Yawalkar, 1980).
-Cabbages, which are widely grown in India's tropical and temperate regions, are said to have originated in Western Europe and the Mediterranean.
-(Khan et al., 2017).
-In India, different regions have varying times for sowing; the northern and eastern regions sow in October to November for the mild season, while the southern and western regions sow in July to August and January to February for the hot season.
-(Anonymous, 2012).
+Cabbage (Brassica oleracea var. capitata Linn.) is one of the most popular and extensively cultivated cole crop in India .
+Cabbages, which are widely grown in India's tropical and temperate regions, are said to have originated in Western Europe and the Mediterranean (Khan et al., 2017).
+In India, different regions have varying times for sowing; the northern and eastern regions sow in October to November for the mild season, while the southern and western regions sow in July to August and January to February for the hot season (Anonymous, 2012).
 After China, India is the world's second-largest producer of cabbage, making up 12.79 percent of global production and 16.55 percent of the world's land area.
 With a total production of approximately 9.59 million tonnes and an average yield of 22.68 tonnes/hectare, the crop is grown in practically every state in India on an area of roughly 0.40 million hectares.
 With an average productivity of 33.44 tonnes/hectare and a production of over 302.97 thousand tonnes, cabbage is grown on about 9.06 thousand hectares in Uttar Pradesh (2019–20, Anonymous).
 Vitamins (thiamine or vitamin B1 0.061 mg, riboflavin or vitamin B2 0.040 mg, niacin or vitamin B3 0.234 mg, pantothenic acid or vitamin B5 0.212 mg, folate or vitamin B9 43 mg, vitamin C 36.6 mg, and vitamin K 76 mg) and minerals (Ca 40 mg, Fe 0.47 mg, Mg 12 mg, Mn 0.16 mg, P 26 mg, K 170 mg, Na 18 mg, and Zn 0.18 mg) make up a hundred grams of cabbage.
 (Sharma et al., 2017).

 The insect complex is the primary barrier to cabbage production from germination to harvest.
 The first impotent insect species is the diamondback moth (Plutella xylostella Linn.).
 Cutworm of cabbage (Agrotis ipsilon Hufnagel), tobacco caterpillar (Spodoptera litura Fabricius), cabbage leaf webber (Crocidolomia binotalis Zeller), cabbage head borer (Hellula undalis Fabius), cabbage semilooper (Plusia orichalcea Fabius), and Spilosoma obliqua Walker, commonly referred to as the Bihar hairy caterpillar (Debbarma et al., 2017).